python3statement/pycon-2017/proposal.md

 dependency upgrades in this manner, that will still be enough to break users' systems.

 Several workarounds were possible then.
-This includes (META: we should give examples for each)

 Do Nothing
 ~~~~~~~~~~